 Safety and security.

-- The hurricane season is June to November when landslides, mudslides and flooding may occur.
-In the event of a hurricane, monitor local media reports and follow the instructions of local emergency officials.
+Mexico experiences earthquakes, tsunamis, volcanic activity, hurricanes and associated landslides, mudslides and flooding.
+Be prepared for a natural disaster, monitor local media reports and follow the instructions of local emergency officials.
 See

 Entry and exit

 If you'll visit Mexico for 180 days or less, you generally won't need a visa.
 But you'll need to complete a Multiple Immigration Form (FMM) and make sure your passport is stamped by Mexican immigration officials on arrival.
 If you fail to complete this form or to have your passport stamped upon entry into Mexico, you could be detained and deported.